 This policy provides expectations and guidance to B.C. schools about students who are refugees or refugee claimants so that these students can develop their individual potential within British Columbia’s school system.

 See Sections 75, 79(3), 85(2), 106.3(5), 106.3(6), 168(2) of the School Act (PDF)

 Policy in full

 British Columbia is a diverse society.
 People from all parts of the globe contribute to the social, cultural, and linguistic fabric of our province.
 This diversity is mirrored in our schools’ population, in the contributions made and in the unique needs that must be addressed.

-Some students enrolling in BC schools have come from refugee backgrounds.
+Some students enrolling in B.C. schools have come from refugee backgrounds.
 Many of these families arrive in Canada after overcoming great obstacles and adversity.
-Once in BC, they face the challenges of adapting to a new society and school system.
-Some refugee students must confront additional difficulties if they have received little formal schooling or are coping with emotional trauma.
-At the same time, refugee families bring with them strengths, abilities, and qualities to share, with hope of thriving in their new home country.
+Once in B.C., they face the challenges of adapting to a new society and school system.
+Some refugee students experience additional difficulties if they have previously received little formal schooling and/or are coping with emotional trauma.
+At the same time, refugee families bring with them strengths, abilities, and qualities to share, along with hope of thriving in their new home country.
 See Students from Refugee Backgrounds: A Guide for Teachers and Schools (PDF, 1.54MB) for more information.

 Like all school-age students, students who are refugees should be offered an education program that follows provincial curriculum and graduation requirements.